remeniuk/sbt-netbeans-plugin/README.md

-**sbt-netbeans** is a set of SBT processor and plugin that make possible using SBT projects in Netbeans. **sbt-netbeans-processor** allows you to create an empty SBT project with Netbeans support in one move.
+**sbt-netbeans** is the set of SBT processor and plugin that make possible using SBT projects in Netbeans. **sbt-netbeans-processor** allows you to create an empty SBT project with Netbeans support in just one move.
 With **sbt-netbeans-plugin** you can easily *netbeanize* your existing projects.
 All the sweet spots, such as code-completion, sub-projects and dependencies support, and running actions from within the IDE are supported.

 ## History